 Overview

-The production of actionable climate science relies on effective communication of regional climate information and its associated uncertainties across sectors.
-To be of value beyond academic circles, climate data must be sufficiently credible (i.e., physically grounded), understandable (communicated in the vocabulary of the decision-makers), and useful for the particular decisions that need to be made.
-Comprehensive assessment of both dynamical and statistical climate models adds substantial value to their outputs, particularly when the evaluation criteria are the product of a two-way dialogue between scientists and end-users.
-Substantial progress has now been made on developing comprehensive frameworks for climate data assessment that incorporate process-oriented, feature-specific, and use-inspired metrics.
-These efforts have been particularly advanced over the continental U.S. (CONUS) under both the Department of Energy Hyperion and FACETS projects.
-Our proposal for the joint continuation of these efforts will extend these past projects so as to further (1) advance our understanding of processes at the climate-water-energy-land-decision interface, and (2) fundamentally improve our ability to perform credible climate modeling of particular regions.
+The production of actionable Earth system science relies on effective communication of regional data and its associated uncertainties across sectors.
+To be of value beyond academic circles, these datasets must be sufficiently credible (i.e., physically grounded), understandable (communicated in the vocabulary of the decision-makers), and salient for the particular decisions that need to be made.
+Comprehensive assessment of both dynamical and statistical Earth system models adds substantial value to their outputs, particularly when the evaluation criteria are the product of a two-way dialogue between scientists and end-users.
+Substantial progress has now been made on developing comprehensive frameworks for data assessment that incorporate process-oriented, feature-specific, and use-inspired metrics.
+These efforts have been particularly advanced over the continental U.S. (CONUS) under the Department of Energy HyperFACETS Project.
+Our efforts will (1) advance our understanding of processes at the Earth-water-energy-land-decision interface, and (2) fundamentally improve our ability to perform credible coupled Earth-human system modeling of particular regions.
 Specifically, the HyperFACETS project aims to address these questions:

 To learn more, check out our research activities.